vcheckzen/XunleiKuainiaoInShell/README.md

 ## Introduction

-A shell implementation of kuainiao, xunlei, which means it runs properly on almost all linux platform.
+A shell implementation of kuainiao, xunlei, runs properly on almost all linux platform.

 ## How to Use